 Citric acid is a major contributor to the desired tangy flavor balance of sweet and sour in citrus, pineapples, berries, tomatoes, and other fresh fruits.
 If you grow these plants, do yourself a favor and test the soil.
 Even if you’ve grown beautiful, healthy plants in the past, the flavor could be even better.
 Providing the right nutrient levels allows plants to produce a more favorable sugar to acid ratio in their fruits for improved taste and texture.
 Citric acid may not be high on the list of superfood components, but it is one of the most important contributors to delicious taste.

-- What you need to know about growing tarragon indoors
+- Everything you need to know about heirloom plants

-- How do bananas reproduce?
+- Can you compost oranges?
 What you need to know

 - What produce is in season during the summer?
 A guide to eating local

 - 5 peppers that you can grow in your summer garden